n-cherigui/Roommate-Expense-Calculator/README.md

 # Roommate-Expense-Calculator

 ## Project Overview
 Roommate-Expense-Calculator is a Python project designed to help roommates easily split shared expenses.
-The code takes user input in the form of a CSV file listing all expenses paid by each roommate, and it calculates the amount each person owes or is owed.
-The goal is to automate the tedious process of balancing expenses, ensuring fairness and transparency in shared living arrangements.
+The code takes user input in the form of a CSV file listing all expenses paid by each roommate and calculates the amount each person owes or is owed.
+This tool aims to automate the tedious process of balancing expenses, ensuring fairness and transparency in shared living arrangements.

-## Methodology
-The project uses basic Python programming techniques, including file handling, data parsing, and arithmetic operations.
-The main algorithm relies on reading expense data from a CSV file, processing the input to determine total expenses, and calculating the fair share of each roommate.

-Key steps:
-1. **Data Parsing:** Reads data from a CSV file containing details about expenses (amount, payer, description).
-2. **Data Processing:** Aggregates the total expenses paid by each roommate.
-3. **Fair Share Calculation:** Computes the average expense per person and determines the balance each roommate owes or is owed.
-4. **Optimization:** Ensures minimal transactions between roommates by netting the amounts.
+## Algorithms, Libraries, and Methods
+The project utilizes basic Python libraries and methods:
+- **Pandas:** For reading, manipulating, and processing CSV data efficiently.
+- **Numpy:** For numerical operations, such as calculating sums and averages.
+- **Collections (Counter):** For tallying expenses and determining net balances.
+- **Algorithm:** The main algorithm involves calculating each roommate's total expenditure, dividing the total evenly among participants, and determining the balance each person owes or is owed to others.
+It then minimizes the number of transactions required to settle balances between roommates.

 ## Data Requirements
-The program requires a CSV file input that includes the following columns:
+The program requires a CSV file input with the following columns:
 - **Name:** The name of the roommate who paid the expense.
 - **Amount:** The amount paid.
 - **Description:** A brief description of the expense (e.g., rent, groceries).